Fjell Fortress: The main gun turret

 To mount the main gun turret at the fortress, it was necessary to dig 17 metres vertically into the mountain.
 This was considered a time-consuming task, so the main entrance and gun emplacement were constructed as an open ditch, and later covered with concrete, instead of blasting a tunnel into and down in the solid rock.
 As a result, water entering the tunnel system has been a problem ever since the tunnel was constructed.

 The work was mainly carried out by prisoners from eastern Europe, but also Norwegian prisoners participated.
 25 prisoners died during the construction works, either as a result of frostbite, exhaustion or execution.

-The 28 cm SK C/34 naval gun turret was taken from battery Bruno from the battleship Gneisenau.
-It had three barrels, 28.3 centimetres each, and a range of 41 kilometres, from Fedje in the north to Stolmen in the south - but this was with the greatest possible charge.
+The 28 cm SK C/34 naval gun turret was taken from battery Bruno of the battleship Gneisenau.
+It had three barrels, 28.3 centimetres each, and a range of 41 km, from Fedje in the north to Stolmen in the south - but this was with the greatest possible charge.
 Each barrel fired 3 shells at full charge, this caused an earth quake, shattered all windows in Fjell and flattened some barns.
 The guns were never fired at full charge again, so under a reduced charge the correct range at Fjell would be around 37 km.
-The guns originally weighed 600 tons, the armour was increased to a total weight of 1,000 metric tons.
+The guns originally weighed 600 tons, the armour was increased to a total weight of 1000 t.